Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_02_lifecycle_policy/guide.en-gb.md

 ## Recommendations for upgrades

-We highly recommend to perform the version upgrade well before EOL so that you can test compatibility for any breaking changes, plan for unforeseen issues, and migrate to the newer version at your own schedule.
+We highly recommend performing the version upgrade well before the EOL so that you can test compatibility for any breaking changes, plan for unforeseen issues, and migrate to the newer version at your own schedule.

 Analytics services offer a forking feature (a copy) as an efficient tool to verify the version upgrade.
 This allows you to safely test compatibility without committing your production services to a one-way upgrade.